-Just as diet culture can invoke feelings of guilt and shame in those who interpret their lack of weight loss as a “failure” (when in reality, diets themselves are ), wellness culture can prompt the same shame response in hopeful followers.
+Just as diet culture can invoke feelings of guilt and shame in those who interpret their lack of weight loss as a “failure” (when in reality, diets themselves are based on a false premise), wellness culture can prompt the same shame response in hopeful followers.
 “Wellness culture is incredibly privileged and assumes everyone has the time and resources to meditate, journal, do yoga, make green juice, cook every meal from scratch, get eight hours of sleep, go to therapy, spend time outdoors, etc. daily,” Nichols says.
 “This is just not realistic or achievable for the vast majority of people.
 But nowhere in wellness culture is this unrealistic expectation acknowledged, leading, once again, to the idea that the individual has failed when they can’t live up to this ideal.”

 Nichols doesn’t just have clinical experience with the problematic side of wellness; she’s witnessed the negative effects of it firsthand.
 “Unfortunately, I can think of countless examples of clients, friends, and family members who have fallen victim to wellness culture at one point or another,” Nichols says.
 “One of the most prominent examples of this is a good friend who is convinced that doing Crossfit and altering her diet will be the answer to all of her concerns in life.
 After joining a costly Crossfit gym, my friend went on to try one fad diet after another because someone at her gym had recommended it to her.”

 While Nichols says the intention behind these diets was never to lose weight, her friend was told these restrictive food plans would help her cultivate a “health-centric” lifestyle.
 “I watched my friend beat herself up for not following the diets to a T or missing a day at the gym,” she says.
-“It made me wonder how much this pursuit of health and wellness was actually worsening my friend’s mental health and wellbeing — the exact opposite of what she hoped to achieve in the first place.
+“It made me wonder how much this pursuit of health and wellness was actually worsening my friend’s mental health and wellbeing—the exact opposite of what she hoped to achieve in the first place.
 With her, there was no reasoning; the ideal of being the perfect Crossfitter and subscribing to this particular brand of wellness culture was all that mattered.”

-Cohen says that — just like diet culture — wellness culture lures individuals with the promise of a fresh start that will transform their bodies and their lives.
+Cohen says that—just like diet culture—wellness culture lures individuals with the promise of a fresh start that will transform their bodies and their lives.
 “And it’s even more convincing because it’s promoted as a lifestyle change rather than a quick fix,” she says.
-“The problem with this lifestyle change is that it is still based on the principle of you needing to change something — whether it’s your eating habits, body size, muscle tone, skin — because you’re not fine the way you are, or you're doing something you shouldn’t.
+“The problem with this lifestyle change is that it is still based on the principle of you needing to change something—whether it’s your eating habits, body size, muscle tone, skin—because you’re not fine the way you are, or you're doing something you shouldn’t.
 This often leads to increased anxiety and body image struggles, and the feelings of defeat when you slip up or are not successful in maintaining this lifestyle change.
 These same feelings are ones that often lead to cycles of restricting food.
 We could say that wellness culture is a slippery slope to diet culture, which is a slippery slope to disordered eating.”